BioforestChain/dweb_browser-docs/docs/en/server/index.md

 # Plaoc Worker

 ::: warning
-The programmable backend is in its infancy and could face significant changes.
+The programmable backend is still in its early stages and might undergo significant changes.
 :::

-In order to implement the design concept of open security and local data first, the 'Plaoc Worker' service is designed to completely control the data in the hands of users, No longer dependent on the server.
-This will also help to further strengthen the cooperation between applications.
+To uphold the principles of open security and prioritizing local data, we have developed `Plaoc Worker` services.
+The goal is to enable users to fully control their data without depending on servers, thus fostering greater collaboration between applications.

-Each 'Plaoc App' will carry a programmable backend of'Plaoc Worker', which can help you build serverless applications and immediately follow the APP deployment.
+Each `Plaoc App` comes with a programmable backend `Plaoc Worker`, which allows you to build serverless apps that immediately follow the app's deployment process.
+You can leverage this `Plaoc Worker` to offer various services such as:
-You can provide a series of services based on this 'Plaoc Worker', such:

-- [Middleware service](./middleware.md), do some protection for some API, or secondary processing.
+- **Middleware Services** ([details](./middleware.md)): Implement protection or secondary processing for APIs.
-- Forwarding service, providing forwarding service between apps and connecting each other.
+- **Forwarding Services**: Facilitate connections between apps by acting as a relay service.
-- Used as a local backend to perform some time-consuming data processing or computing tasks.
+- **Local Backend**: Execute time-consuming data processing or computational tasks locally.
-- Firewall, for some requests to do filtering.
+- **Firewall**: Filter requests to secure your app.

+## Debugging Your Backend

+Just click the status bar icon, and you'll be able to access the backend console.

+> - On Mac, the status bar icon is located at the top right corner of the screen.
+> - For Windows users, the status bar can be found at the bottom right corner of the screen.